michellechoi126/michellechoi126/README.md

 - :smile: I am a full stack software engineer and I enjoy creating beautifully designed, responsive web appilcations using modern frameworks and programming languages.

-- ⚡ Some of my favorite technologies to use: React, CSS, HTML5, JavaScript, MongoDB, Express, Node, Bootstrap
+- ⚡ Some of my favorite technologies to use are React, CSS, HTML5, JavaScript, MongoDB, Express, Node, Bootstrap

 - :sparkles: Fun facts: I am a career changer and have a background in digital advertising/marketing.
 I love dogs, food, and houseplants.
 My hobbies include binge-watching korean dramas, researching and testing copious amounts of skincare and makeup, and eating at all the restaurants within walking distance from my apartment.